Touring Israel

 Since January 1, 2016, Egged has introduced a new system of public transport fares.
 According to this system, the country was divided into 4 large regions: Haifa, Tel Aviv, Jerusalem, and Beer Sheva.

-The new system offers passengers to choose a one-day pass (Hofshi Yomi), weekly (Hofshi Shvui) or monthly (Hofshi Hodshi), which simultaneously operates on all types of transport (bus, train, tram, Metrobus) and allows an unlimited number of trips within the selected region.
+The new system offers passengers to choose a one-day pass (Hofshi Yomi), weekly (Hofshi Shvui), or monthly (Hofshi Hodshi), which simultaneously operates on all types of transport (bus, train, tram, Metrobus) and allows an unlimited number of trips within the selected region.
 This system operates in the presence of a plastic transportation card.

-The Rav Kav card can be personal, semi-anonymous, or anonymous.
+The Rav Kav card can be personal, semi-anonymous, or anonymous

-The personal transportation card contains personal data of the owner and information on the number of benefits that are due to him by law (student, pensioner, etc.).
+The personal transportation card contains the personal data of the owner and information on the number of benefits that are due to him by law (student, pensioner, etc.).
 The card is personal and cannot be transferred to another person.
 A personal plastic card is insured, in case of loss or theft, its balance is transferred to a new card.

-The Semi-anonymous version - contains personal data of the owner and information on the number of benefits that are entitled to him by law.
+The Semi-anonymous version - contains the personal data of the owner and information on the number of benefits that are entitled to him by law.
 The card is personal and cannot be transferred to another person.
 The semi-anonymous version card is not insured against loss or theft, in case of loss, its balance "burns out".

-Anonymous Rav-Kav - does not contain the owner's personal data and information about the benefits he is entitled to.
+Anonymous Rav-Kav - does not contain the owner's data and information about the benefits he is entitled to.
 The card is not insured against loss or theft.

 On the balance of your card, in addition to various types of travel cards (daily, weekly, monthly), you can repeatedly load a reusable transit card of a certain region and an electronic wallet (Erech Tsavur).